-Besides supervision and expert guidance, we always make sure your teen is equipped with proper gear for the activity we plan to do.
-We check our gear and equipment regularly to make sure it’s safe to use and teach your teen how to use the gear properly.
+Besides supervision and expert guidance, we always make sure your teen is equipped with the proper gear for the activity we plan to do.
+We check our gear and equipment regularly to ensure its safety to use and teach your teen how to use the gear properly.

 Healing from Mental Health Issues with Adventure Therapy at Red Mountain Colorado

 At Red Mountain Colorado, your teen will have incredible experiences during adventure therapy.
 These recreational activities will challenge him in ways he’s never before been challenged, build his confidence and strengthen his mind, body, and spirit.

 This is where your teen heals and develops new and mature skills and behaviors that he’ll continue using for the rest of his life.
 Contact us today to learn more about our program and find out how to get your teen started.